juliamckay/WizDetention/README.md

 ```
 python -m nsist installer.cfg
 ```
-This will create a build folder.
-Inside the build folder, the installer is located within the nsis folder as WizardDetention_1.0.0.exe

 ### Installation with double-click executable installer
 Launch the installer, WizardDetention_1.0.0.exe, by double-clicking the executable.
 Follow the instructions for instillation.